ieeebitmesra/IEEE-LEAD-2.0/Project-2/Rishika/README.md

 2. **WEBSITES SCRAPING:** It show the data of the first result of the site.
 If we search for an invalid keyword it shows no jobs availabe.
-(the data was taking quite long to upload so I took two videos)
+(the data was taking quite long to upload so I trimmed the vedios to save time)